1948 Palestine war: Plan Dalet and second stage

-The adoption of Plan Dalet marked the war's second phase, in which Haganah took the offensive.
+David Ben-Gurion ordered Yigal Yadin to plan for the announced intervention of the Arab states.
+The result of his analysis was Plan Dalet, which was put in place at the start of April, and which marked the war's second phase, in which the Haganah took the offensive.

 The first operation, Nachshon, was directed at lifting the blockade on Jerusalem.
 In the last week of March, 136 supply trucks had tried to reach Jerusalem; only 41 had made it.
 The Arab attacks on communications and roads had intensified.
 The convoys' failure and the loss of Jewish armoured vehicles had shaken the Yishuv leaders' confidence.
+The city's food and water supply was cut off.
+Jerusalem was on the verge of starvation in May, both food and water rationing had been introduced.